 Of course, if you thoroughly wash it, the risks are lower, but I’d rather not take the chance on my pride and joy!

 Remove the Label

 Most microfiber towels come with a little white label or tag made of cotton or polyester, which may seem harmless, but can actually scratch your paintwork.
-The risks are quite low, and it’s only really an issue if your car has particularly soft paint.

 Make sure you rip the tag off cleanly, all you’ll leave a jagged edge which will cause even more damage.

 Since microfiber has such a tendency to attract dust and dirt, it’s really important to wash and store it properly.
 Otherwise you risk scratching the paintwork with it next time you dry the car.
 Here’s how to care for microfiber properly.

 - Use liquid non-bio detergent or a dedicated microfiber wash.